mikec-w/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 | 272, 675      | 200, ysize       |
 | 1052, 675     | xsize-200, ysize |

 Having manually defined these points, a sensible next step would be to normalize their coordinates to the frame size rather than assume the image will always be 1280 x 720.
-This has already been done for the destination frame.

 Below is an example showing one of the transforms applied.
-In theory it should look perfectly parallel in the processed image although there is a slight deviation.
+In theory the final image should show perfectly parallel lane linesalthough there is a slight deviation in this example.
 This has come about because the manual technique was applied to the two images and a slight difference was witnessed - hence this transform is an average of the two as there is no way to discern which of the examples is more representative.
 More examples could be further analysed to improve the accuracy of the transform if it causes issues further down the line.

-![alt text][image5]
 ![alt text][image6]
 ![alt text][image7]

-The code for the transform can be found in the pipeline step cells of the IPython notebook.
-It calculates the transform, as well as the inverse transform that will be used at the end of the pipeline, outside for efficiency.
+The code for the transform can be found in the pipeline step (5th) cell of the IPython notebook.
+It calculates the transform function, as well as the inverse transform (by swapping source and destination) that will be used at the end of the pipeline, outside the processing loop for efficiency.
 These are then wrapped up in the `pipeline_perspectivetransform` and `pipeline_inverttransform` functions.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Stage 4 of the pipeline (defined in the 6th cell in the notebook) takes the bird's eye view and uses a sliding window algorithm to work up the image and identify the lane line before fitting a 2nd order polynomal to the results.
+Stage 4 of the pipeline (defined in the 6th cell in the notebook) takes the bird's eye view output of the previous step and uses a sliding window algorithm to work up the image and identify the lane line before fitting a 2nd order polynomal to the results.

-The algorithm works by using the previous frames (or a suitable initial guess) polynomial fits as a starting point before applying a window around this line.
+The algorithm works by using the previous frames (or a suitable initial guess) polynomial fits as a starting point before applying a windowed margin to the left and right of this line.
 For each window, the centre of the line is calculated and these points are used to perform a new polyinomal fit.

-This line then describes the lane in the Bird's eye frame.
+This fit line should then describes the lane in the Bird's eye frame.

 The code itself consists of two functions `fit_poly` uses the numpy library to fit the polynomial to a series of points that represent the centre of the line. `search_around_poly` takes the binary image, extracts any points that are activated and then fits the sliding window around the original polynomial and throws away any other points.
-Applying the `fit_poly` to these remaining points cunningly pulls the line towards dense clusters of activated pixels elegantly skipping the step of trying to iterate through each row of the image and calculating the position of the lane at each point.
+Applying the `fit_poly` to these remaining points cunningly pulls the line towards dense clusters of activated pixels more elegantly than iterating through each row of the image and calculating the position of the lane at each point.

 The polynomial coefficients for both the left and right lane are stored as global variables that are updated each step, accordingly everytime the polynomial is updated the initial guess is also updated.
+When working with a video input this automatically means the initial guess is based on the output of the previous frame.

-The final step of the pipeline step is to colour in the window and plot the resulting fit line.
+The final step of the pipeline step is to colour in the activatated pixels within the windows and plot the resulting fit line.
 An example is shown below.

 ![alt text][image8]

 Note this algorithm can be tuned by defining the size of the window around the existing line.
-In this case a value of 125 pixels was chosen.
+In this case a value of 100 pixels was chosen.
 By reducing the window size the algorithm is less sensitive to spurious pixels and the polynomial should not change as much from frame-to-frame.
-However, this leaves the possibility of not tracking higher curvatures. the value chosen in this case seems appropriate for the highway scenario although could be further wrapped up with either a low-pass filter or a slew-rate limiting filter that only permits a certain degree of variation between consecutive frames.
+However, this leaves the possibility of not tracking higher curvatures or more dynamic changes in lane.
+The value chosen in this case seems appropriate for the highway scenario although could be further wrapped up with either a low-pass filter or a slew-rate limiting filter that only permits a certain degree of variation between consecutive frames.
 This would seem sensible as it is highly unlikely that the lane lines will change dramatically within the time step of the frame.
 These filters are suggested and recommended but have not been investigated in this submission.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Having calculated approprate polynomial fits to the lane lines, calculating the curvature is a matter of differentiation.
+Having calculated approprate polynomial coefficients to fit a line to the lane lines, calculating the curvature is a matter of differentiation.
 That is achieved with the following formula:

 ```
 curverad = ((1 + (2*fit[0]*y_eval + fit[1])**2)**1.5) / np.absolute(2*left_fit[0])